Meowmixforme/BigFoot/README.md

 ## 👫 Contributing

 Pull requests, suggestions, and bug reports are welcome!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ---